davidmeredith/devsGuidebook/devGuidebook.md

 Epics are like Work Packages.
 Typically, they require multiple tasks and span multiple sprints.

-### Define user stories either with the INVEST Framework, Who-What-Why or the Connextra Card Template – all are good and you don’t need to be too rigid
+### Define user stories with the INVEST Framework or Who-What-Why or the Connextra Card Template – all are good and you do not need to be too rigid

 -  _“As userType [X], I need a way to do [what?] so that I can [what’s the benefit]”._